AdeyemiEmmanuel/Password-Manager/README.md

 3. Fill in the website, email/username, and password fields with the appropriate information.

 4. Click on the "Add" button to save the entered details.
 The password, along with the website and email/username, will be saved to the "data.txt" text file.

+6. Input a website name and click on the "Search" button to retrieve the password information of the inputed website if saved.

-5. A pop-up notification will confirm the addition of the password, and a warning message will be displayed if any of the required fields are left empty.
+7. A pop-up notification will confirm the addition of the password, and a warning message will be displayed if any of the required fields are left empty.

-6. To exit the application, simply close the window.
+8. To exit the application, simply close the window.

 **Note:** It is important to keep your master password and the "data.txt" file secure to protect your sensitive information.